abaez/ta-rust/README.md

 ctags for semi auto-complete, and api references.

 Note: The API references are currently just the presentation of the prototypes for an API call.
-Full documentation for each API call of a crate is currently planned for future releases.
+I believe with how Rust work, these prototypes are good enough for each reference call.

 #### Completed:
-*   lexer: All keywords, types, and numbers lexer definitions.
+*   lexer: All keywords, types, strings, and numbers lexer definitions.
-*   module: *.rs, massive list of snippets, and API reference to the crate std.
+*   module: *.rs, massive list of snippets, and API reference to all crates as of v0.10.

-#### Currently Planned:
-*   lexer: explicit lifetime references.
-*   module: API reference to all crates from master branch.

 ### INSTALL
 Clone the repository to your `~/.textadept/modules` directory: